 Keep in mind: F.O.W.L.R. systems are most comfortably kept in medium to large tanks (75+ gallons), as nearly all aggressive or predatory fish grow very large, and require a generous portion of territory.
-This means that these systems also require very good filtration, because, as you can imagine, large fish are quite messy.
-The upside, however, is that you do not need specialty lighting or filtration, and only need a basic maintenance routine with very minimal water testing.
+This means that these systems also require superb filtration, because, as you can imagine, large fish are quite messy.
+The upside, however, is that you do not need specialty lighting or filtration, and only require a basic maintenance routine with very minimal water testing.
 Fish only aquariums also have the added benefit of being a lower cost option.

 Size Does Matter (For Fish!)

 Finally, ask yourselves the following questions to get an idea of where to begin: